gitpod-io/gitpod/install/infra/single-cluster/aws/README.md

 ### KOTS pods fail to deploy

-Sometimes, the pods deployed when executing `kubectl kots install gitpod` fail to deploy due to issues with mounting their disks.
+Sometimes, the pods deployed when executing `kubectl kots install gitpod` fail to deploy due to issues with mounting their disks:

 ```lucas@Lucass-MBP aws % kubectl get pods -A
 NAMESPACE      NAME                                       READY   STATUS              RESTARTS   AGE